Chesapeake Bay Cruise With American

 2. Varied Ports.

-They were all history-rich, but some were cities and some were rural moorings, offering us the best of both.
+They were all history-rich; some were cities and others rural moorings, offering us the best of both.

 3. The Onboard Lectures.